mitre-cyber-academy/openvpn-recipe/README.md

 * `curl -L https://www.chef.io/chef/install.sh | sudo bash` # Install chef
 * `cd openvpn-recipe` # Enter directory containing this code
+* `berks vendor cookbooks` # fetch all cookbook dependencies and place in the cookbooks directory.
 * `sudo chef-client -z -j node.json` # Run the chef client in standalone mode using the node.json provided.

 ## To Do